 In 1822, the year of his graduation, Auzoux presented his first anatomical model to the Paris Academy of Medicine and five years later he opened his own papier-mâché anatomical model factory.
 He produced beautiful anatomical models, and later zoological, veterinary, and even botanical models.
 Unlike the wax models, they were durable, and even better, they could be taken apart into all their individual organs and then reassembled.
 The models, and Auzoux, became a huge success.

 Tucked away in the back of Obscura Antiques and Oddities stands a full Auzoux medical model.
-Apparently, it is a later Auzoux model made from resin rather then papier-mâché, weighs a ton, and has a distinct, but not unpleasant, sweet smell in the heat of summer.
+Apparently, it is a later Auzoux model made from resin rather than papier-mâché, weighs a ton, and has a distinct, but not unpleasant, sweet smell in the heat of summer.

 Obscura is a fantastic and charming store containing an astonishing variety of medical antiques, turn-of-the-century taxidermy, “memorial photographs, medical art prints, taxidermied pets, shadow boxes, fraternal organization memorabilia, prosthetic limbs, Victorian mourning jewelry, magic lantern slides, collections of pinned insects, funereal ephemera, stereoscopic cards, carnival castoffs, two-headed fetal pigs, a jar of worms, corsets, top hats, glass-fronted cabinets, Victorian vitrines,” and many other delightful odds and ends.
 The owners are friendly, knowledgeable, and enthusiastic about the curiosities they sell.